-The California Primary Election will be held earlier than ever before — on March 3, 2020.
+The California Primary Election will be held earlier than ever before — on March 3.
 Please make sure you are registered to vote.
 If you have you moved recently, you will need to re-register.
-The deadline to register to vote in the state primary is February 27.
+The deadline to register to vote for the state primary is February 17.

 - Register to vote online now.
 It’s fast and easy and important.